Have you ever thought about how a computer thinks and solves complex problems? Well, the answer lies in Discrete Mathematics.

 How to Study Discrete Math Strategically?

-- Embrace a Structured Schedule: Master of Computer Applications has a vast syllabus.
+Master of Computer Applications has a vast syllabus.
 We recommend you plan at least 2-3 hours of dedicated study sessions per week for each hour of lecture you attend (or two hours of practical classes you take).
-It will roughly translate to 6 to 9 hours of studying Discrete Math per week in a given semester.
+It will roughly translate to 6 to 9 hours of study per week.

-Seek clarifications if you don’t understand something immediately because a stitch in time saves nine.
+Seek clarification if you don’t understand something immediately, because a stitch in time saves nine.
 Not understanding one single concept can make it more challenging for you to grasp several other related concepts.
 Also, every day, after class, revisit your notes, fair them out, and attempt to plug in any information you missed or understand the concept still not clear to you.
-Seek help from your professors and seniors if you are struggling.
+Active learning really helps; seek help from your professors and seniors if you are struggling.

 If you pay attention in class, you will find that the course lecture notes are often the most concise and concentrated notes designed to help you.
 Also, the questions discussed in class are often the most important ones from the exam point of view.

-Actively learn definitions, properties, theorems, and formulae in Discrete Mathematics.
+Actively learn definitions, properties, theorems, and formulas in Discrete Mathematics.
 If you get stuck with a tricky problem, do not waste more than 15 minutes on it.
 Revisit it later.
-Maybe learning some more concepts will make it easier for it to solve it.
+Maybe learning some more concepts will make it easier for you to solve it.

-- Post-Class Practice Makes Perfect: Reread your notes after class, and again before you do assignments.
-Redo exercises and do your revisions religiously to master Discrete Math as an MCA student.
+Re-read your notes after class, and again before you do assignments.
+Redo exercises and do your revisions religiously to master Discrete Mathematics as an MCA student.

 Discrete Mathematics Mnemonics for MCA Students